đĻBackup your node

 Restore a backup hosted on StorJ

-I recommend you to install the Q.One - Node Quickstart Menu where you will find both options (Backup and Restore).
+I recommend you to install the Q1 - Node Quickstart Menu where you will find both options (Backup and Restore).
 Or you can run the restore script directly with this command:

 Troubleshooting